 On August 7, 2018, KSE announced they had agreed to buy the shares of Red & White Holdings.
 Subsequently KSE forced all other shareholders to sell and took 100 per cent control of Arsenal.

 To fund the purchase of shares from Red & White Holdings, Kroenke took out a loan of £557m secured against KSE’s assets – its Arsenal shares.

 To date Stan Kroenke has maintained a very low profile as owner and, despite promises to do so, has not met with the AST or any other supporters’ group since becoming majority owner in 2011.
 His son Josh Kroenke is taking on an increasing role and we hope that he will address some of the issues we have long been raising including the need for better communication with Arsenal supporters.

 AST Principles: How we believe Arsenal should operate

 The AST continues to believe that Arsenal is too important to be owned by any one person.
 The best ownership model for Arsenal will always include supporters being represented and involved in the ownership structure as shareholders.
-We understand the reality that any stake in Arsenal is available to buy at any time should someone make an acceptable bid, but we will oppose any attempt to buy the club outright and take it into single ownership.

 The AST supports Arsenal being run as a sustainable business and does not support the creation of a business model that places the future of the club at risk by exposing it to excessive levels of debt.